shikhu51197/url-Shortner/README.md

 # Backend (Node.js, Express, MongoDB):

 Use Express.js to create a RESTful API.
-MongoDB to store the mappings between the hashed URLs and the original URLs.
+MongoDB stores the mappings between the hashed URLs and the original URLs.

 # Frontend (React.js):